k3s-io/k3s-ansible/README.md

 ## Local Testing

-A Vagrantfile is provided that provision a 5 nodes cluster using LibVirt or Virtualbox and Vagrant.
+A Vagrantfile is provided that provision a 5 nodes cluster using Vagrant (LibVirt or Virtualbox as provider).
 To use it:

 ```bash
 vagrant up